ellemouton/website/content/drafts/onion-routing-prelims.md

 destination.

-- We know that Dave should be paid 4999999 msats (he said so in his invoice) which means that this is the number of sats routed through Charlie.
+- We know that Dave should be paid 4999999 msats (he said so in his invoice) which means that this is the number of sats that will be routed through Charlie.
 So the amount of fees to pay to Charlie can be calculated as follows:

 ```
  = Charlie’s Base Fee + Charlie’s proportional fee in parts per million/1000000 * (The amount routed through Charlie)